|Apple 1 Sold For Record Price of $668K|

 German auction house Breker accepts online realtime bids for its auctions and set a record price for an Apple 1 in November 2012 when an anonymous Internet bidder paid $640,000 (over 490,000 Euros) for a fully working model.
 On May 25, 2013 the same auctioneers sold another Apple 1, this one with a motherboard bearing the signature of Steve Wozniak, "Woz", and beat its own record when an Aisian client paid $668,000 (516,000 Euros).

 This Apple 1 is thought to be one of only six known functioning models and has been identified by Mike Willegal who runs The Apple 1 Registry as the one that he lists as #37 on account of a signed letter from Steve Jobs to Fred Hatfield offering to exchange the unit for an Apple II for a a payment of $400.
 The letter is part of the lot that was up for sale with an estimate of 200-300,000 Euros and a reserve of 90,000.
 It is is working condition as shown in the video prepared by Auction Team Breker of Lot 14:

 Very few survived as the Lisa 1 diskette drives (aka TWIGGY driver" were unreliable an Apple offered a free upgrade to a Lisa 2.

-The model auctioned, with an estimate fo 15-30,000 Euros, has an Apple Lisa Owners guide, Lisa-1 mouse, external hard drive and some Twiggy diskettes with the a copy of the LOS 1.0 operating system, as shown in the video:
+The model auctioned, with an estimate fo 15-30,000 Euros, has an Apple Lisa Owners guide, Lisa-1 mouse, external hard drive and some Twiggy diskettes with the a copy of the LOS 1.0 operating system.